How strong does your WiFi password need to be?

 The next point of attack would be the authentication to the network.
 This is the algorithm that defines how passwords are handled and what encryption is used between devices, which in turn allows communication on the network.
 There have been a handful of accepted standards in the life of the common WiFi protocol (IEEE 802.11), notably WEP and WPA.
 Both WPA and the older WEP protocol are open to attack.
 The level of difficulty is what matters though.
 WEP is fundamentally flawed, and with the use of freely available tools on the internet can be broken in a matter of seconds.

-WPA has the option of two security mechanisms to manage keys and encryption, TKIP and AES.
+WAP and WPA2 have the option of two security mechanisms to manage keys and encryption, TKIP and PSK-AES.
 TKIP is vulnerable to a packet injection attack, and is considered legacy as it was only created to provide an upgrade path for WEP devices.
 It has since been deprecated, and should not be used if your router offers it.
-What remains is using the AES encryption protocol via PSK (Pre-Shared Key).
-The AES cipher remains robust, and as such there is no attack able to break the encryption itself.
-That leaves brute force guessing of the password.
+Unfortunately PSK also has issues which can be exploited using the KRACK attack.

 Doing this on the actual network is not viable as it’s too slow.
-But WPA is vulnerable to a handshake capture attack.
-This is where the password can be captured during the connection phase and taken offline.
-Once in the hands of an attacker they can run highly accelerated guesses on the password at their leisure.
+When the password can be captured during the connection phase and taken offline to work on, as with WPA1 and WPA2, an attacker they can run highly accelerated guesses on the password at their leisure.
+While WPA3 can be fixed with software updates, many low powered devices and cheaper brands will never get those.
 This is where the password strength comes in.

 In terms of protecting against brute force attack we need to consider several elements.
 The search space (the number of possible characters in use), key length (how long is it), and dictionary attacks.